joshstevens19/evm-cli/README.md

-WIP want to create a cli tool i use for myself and hopefully others will find it useful
+WIP want to create a cli tool i use for myself day to day to save time and hopefully others will find it useful

 # evm-cli